csgillespie/efficientR/main.md

   * Each function has a number of examples in the associated help page.
 You can directly access the examples using the `example()` function, e.g. to run the `apply()` examples, use `example("apply")`.
   * There is a very detailed StackOverflow [answer](http://stackoverflow.com/q/3505701/203420) which describes when, where and how to use each of the functions.
   * In a similar vein, Neil Saunders has a nice blog [post](https://nsaunders.wordpress.com/2010/08/20/a-brief-introduction-to-apply-in-r/) giving an overview of the functions.
   * The apply functions are an example of functional programming.
-Chapter 16 of _R for data Science_ describes the interplay between loops and functional programming in more detail [@grolemund_r_2016], while @Wickham2014 gives a more in-depth description of the topic.
+Chapter 16 of _R for Data Science_ [@grolemund_r_2016] describes the interplay between loops and functional programming in more detail, while @Wickham2014 gives a more in-depth description of the topic.

 #### Exercises {-}